jbaans/iothermostat/README.md

 Built for the HestiaPi Touch system with high security in mind, see: https://hestiapi.com/

-* Disk image and instructions for Raspberry Pi Zero or 1 + Waveshare LCD
+* Disk image and instructions for Raspberry Pi Zero, Zero W or 1 A/B + Waveshare LCD

 * Use Manual instructions for installing on a different device